kid-a/erl_gen/README.md

 Description
 -----------

-erl_gen generates random sentences according to a given context free grammar (CFG), expressed in Backus-Naur form (BNF).
+erl_gen generates random sentences according to a given context free grammar (`CFG`), expressed in Backus-Naur form (`BNF`).

-More formally, given a well-formed CFG, it picks up the axiom and performs a sequence of one-step leftmost derivations, until it gets a complete sentence.
+More formally, given a well-formed `CFG`, it picks up the axiom and performs a sequence of one-step leftmost derivations, until it gets a complete sentence.